How COVID-19 Reshaped the Office Furniture Industry Overnight

 Let’s face it: Few organizations are currently thinking about major office expansion or remodeling projects; employers’ immediate focus is on getting all of their home-bound office workers as productive as possible, as quickly and inexpensively as possible.
 Most OEM manufacturers we spoke with in late Q4, 2020 have indicated that they have no major “project” orders in the pipeline for large enterprise expansion or remodeling projects in 2021; all have been shifted out to 2022 despite good news on the emergency vaccine approvals that came last week.

 Many employers immediately started offering $200 – $2,000 expense reimbursements for any new equipment their workers will need to buy in order to become as productive working from home as they were in the office.
 The average reported stipend for home office upgrading appears to be around $1,000.

 As a consequence, standing desk sales are brisker than ever — online.
 The thing is that few of these desks are being purchased from the traditional contract furniture manufacturers and dealers who likely outfitted the desk they used to sit at in the office.

 Taking this decision out of the hands of a small committee and distributing it to each employee allows workers the option of choosing a desk that nicely fits their home office space and decor, rather than their corporate office look.
 Some are using the subsidy to upgrade to something even nicer than they would have otherwise gotten, if only to win some brownie points with the spouse.

-For the most part these employees are shopping online to find something that suits their home—and perhaps more importantly—their assembly skills.
+For the most part these employees are shopping online to find something that suits their home, and perhaps more importantly, their assembly skills.
 Contract furniture, after all, is designed for professional installers to put together.
 They don’t exactly have friendly video instructions, pre-drilled pilot holes or even robust packaging to survive being shipped individually.
-And none of them have anything to offer like the tools-free, quick-install standing desks that have become increasingly popular online options.
+Nor, anything to offer like the tools-free, quick-install standing desks that have become increasingly popular online options.

 The polls are in